A Path to $30/hr. by 2030

 Let’s walk it.

 The Founders warned about the danger of a standing army that becomes an engine of its own power.
 We built that engine anyway.
 We wrapped it in the flag.
 We called any oversight “unpatriotic.”
-And we now spend nearly a trillion dollars a year on a war machine that can’t pass an audit and routinely enriches a handful of corporations while young Americans come home in boxes
+And we now spend nearly a trillion dollars a year on a war machine that can’t pass an audit and routinely enriches a handful of corporations while young Americans come home in caskets.

-Echoes of a Genocide & Alarms of a New One
+Echoes of a Genocide

 No two histories are identical—and the Holocaust remains a singular crime.
 But atrocity prevention is about recognizing patterns early enough to stop the worst from happening.
 Looking at how Nazi Germany marginalized and brutalized Jews before full-scale extermination, and comparing that to credible warnings being raised today about Palestinians—especially in Gaza—helps clarify urgent risks, responsibilities, and remedies.